johnurwin/ai-agent-web-portfolio-builder/README.md

 # 🚀 AI Portfolio Builder

 **AI Portfolio Builder** is a command-line tool that uses OpenAI’s GPT models to help you generate a professional portfolio website automatically.
-The script collects your details, generates content, improves it for clarity and professionalism, and creates a polished portfolio website with clean HTML, CSS, and JS files.
+The script asks you for your resume as an input, collects your details, generates content, improves it for clarity and professionalism, and creates a polished portfolio website with clean HTML, CSS, and JS files.

 ---